A link condition for simplicial complexes, and CUB spaces: Introduction

 \mk

-One problem is that the class of CAT(0) cube complexes, though very rich, remains smaller than the class of spaces and groups that we want to call nonpositively curved.
-For instance, any group with Kazhdan's property (T) may only act with a fixed point on any such CAT(0) cube complex, whereas many of them, such as cocompact lattices in higher rank simple Lie groups, deserved to be called nonpositively curved (for instance, they admit a geometric action on a CAT(0) space).
+One problem is that the class of CAT(0) cube complexes, though very rich, remains smaller than the class of spaces we want to call nonpositively curved.
+For instance, any group with Kazhdan's property (T) may only act with a fixed point on any such CAT(0) cube complex, whereas many of them, such as cocompact lattices in higher rank simple Lie groups, do act properly and cocompactly on a CAT(0) space.

 \mk

 We are therefore interested in describing criteria ensuring that a simplicial complex, with a norm on each simplex, has nonpositive curvature in some sense.
 We suggest the following notion of nonpositive curvature: we call a metric space CUB, or Convexly Uniquely Bicombable, if it admits a unique convex geodesic bicombing.
 It encompasses some other notions of nonpositive curvature, such as CAT(0) and Busemann-convex, and it retains many important properties of classical nonpositive curvature, see Section~\ref{sec:CUB_spaces} for precisions.
 The study of geodesic bicombings is quite interesting, and has recently developed (see~\cite{wenger},\cite{kasprowski_rueping},\cite{lang}, \cite{descombes_lang_flats}, \cite{descombes_lang_hyperbolicity}, \cite{descombes_asymptotic_rank}, \cite{kleiner_lang_higher_rank_hyperbolicity}, \cite{miesch}, \cite{basso_bicombings} notably).